 - Any driver who receives a citation for a moving violation within 32 hours of the accident, if it involved either bodily injury (and that person receives immediate medical treatment away from the accident scene) or at least one of the vehicles involved is disabled and requires towing.

-These circumstances are the same for post-accident alcohol testing as well, however such testing must be conducted within eight hours (instead of 32), given how quickly alcohol is metabolized.
+These circumstances are the same for post-accident alcohol testing as well.
+However, for alcohol, the test must be conducted within eight (8) hours because of how quickly alcohol is metabolized.

 Post-Accident Drug Testing: Rules and Procedures